Trying to Be Heard: My Depression As a Woman of Color

 I really appreciated that my doctor took the time to explain that, while antidepressants are known to be effective based on clinical trials, there are also potential side effects of these types of medications, including nausea, vomiting, weight gain, changes in sleep, treatment-emergent sexual dysfunction (TESD), and suicidal thoughts and actions.

 The most common side effects of Trintellix are nausea, constipation, and vomiting.
-Serious potential side effects include serotonin syndrome, abnormal bleeding, hypomania (manic episodes), discontinuation syndrome, visual problems, low levels of salt in your blood, and sexual problems.
+Serious potential side effects include serotonin syndrome, increased risk of bleeding, manic episodes, discontinuation syndrome, eye problems, low levels of salt (sodium) in your blood, and sexual problems.
+These are not all the possible side effects of Trintellix.

 On my current treatment plan, I feel that my MDD is pretty well managed.
 I have good days and I have bad days like everyone else.
 Navigating my depression continues to be a complex journey and never a straight line.
 But that journey has led me to where I am today.
 I believe we need to be honest about our mental health and share our experience with those we trust and with whom we feel safe, even if the conversation is difficult.
 It took a lot of courage to overcome the shame and confusion that I was feeling and to speak up.
 But in doing so, I found my voice, as well as a doctor who was committed to helping me with my depression.